bluegreen-labs/daymetr/README.md

 # daymetr

 The **daymetr** R package provides functions to (batch) download single pixel or gridded [daymet data](http://daymet.ornl.gov/) (tiled) data directly into your R workspace, or save them as csv/tif files on your computer.
 Gridded (tiled) data downloads for a region of interest are specified by a top left / bottom right coordinate pair or a single pixel location.
+To properly cite this package see the end of the page

 ## Installation